Faletti's Hotel: Famous guests

 Famous guests at Faletti's include the Founding fathers of Pakistan, Mohammad Ali Jinnah & Lord Malhi.
 Hollywood actors Ava Gardner and Stewart Granger, Hollywood director George Cukor, Pakistani Prime Minister Zulfiqar Ali Bhutto, Hollywood actor Marlon Brando, West Indies cricketer Sir Garfield Sobers and the Chief Justice of Pakistan, A.R.
 Cornelius.

 In 1955, Ava Gardner stayed at Room 55 in Faletti's for almost three months (22 February 1955 to May 1955) while shooting for the film Bhowani Junction.
 Faletti's renamed Room 55 as "Ava Gardner Suite" in memory of the actress.

 Marlon Brando stayed at Faletti's when he visited Lahore on 25 February 1967.
-He was visiting Pakistan on behalf of UNICEF to enlist the participation of Pakistani artistes in an international gala variety show to be held later in the year at the UN General Assembly in New York for raising funds for UNICEF.
+He was visiting Pakistan on behalf of UNICEF to enlist the participation of Pakistani artistes in an international gala variety show to be held later in the year at the UN General Assembly in New York to raise funds for UNICEF.
 During his stay at Faletti's, Brando also gave a press conference in his hotel suite.

 The rooms in which Mohammad Ali Jinnah (Room 18) and Justice A.R.
 Cornelius (Room 2) stayed were also renamed after their famous occupants.
 Jinnah stayed at Faletti's when he came to Lahore to argue the appeal of Ghazi Ilm-ud-Din Shaheed before the Lahore High Court in July 1929.
 Justice A.R.
-Cornelius took up residence at Faletti's for 40 years and lived there until his death in 1991.
+Cornelius took up residence at Faletti's for 40 years and lived there until he died in 1991.

 Privatization

-Prior to Faletti's privatization, the government-owned Pakistan Tourism Development Corporation (PTDC) held 86.8% shares in Faletti's holding company, Associated Hotels of Pakistan (AHP), whereas private investors held the balance 13.2%.
+Prior to Faletti's privatization, the government-owned Pakistan Tourism Development Corporation (PTDC) held 86.8% shares in Faletti's holding company, Associated Hotels of Pakistan (AHP), whereas private investors held the balance at 13.2%.
 Since 1992, AHP Limited hotels, namely Faletti's Hotel Lahore, Flashman's Hotel Rawalpindi, Dean's Hotel Peshawar and Cecil Hotel Murree, were on a 50-year lease to PTDC at an annual lease rental of Rs.
 1 million only.

 Pakistan's Privatization Commission initiated the privatization process on 21 August 1997 and put up the hotel for privatization in April/May 2002.
 Due to the poor market response, the hotel was again put up for sale in December 2003 and was finally privatized in 2004 after Four Brothers Marketing (Pvt.)
 Ltd. put in the highest and successful bid at Rs.
 1.211 billion.

 In February 2006, Four Brothers Marketing (Pvt.)
 Ltd. sold Faletti's Hotel to a US company, Morganti Group, Inc., based in Abu Dhabi.

 The current owner of Faletti's Hotel is Chaudhry Munir from Rahim Yar Khan, Pakistan.
 His son Chaudhry Raheel Munir is an executive director of the hotel.